gboeing/osmnx/docs/source/osmnx-complete.rst

 osmnx package
 =============

-The complete OSMnx module/function reference, including private and internal functions.
+This is the complete OSMnx internals reference, including private internal functions.
+If you are looking instead for the users' reference guide to OSMnx's public-facing API, you can find `it here`_.

 osmnx.bearing module
 --------------------